 Boards, Advisory Committees, Professional Organizations

-Member, American College of Gastroenterology Minority Affairs and Cultural Diversity Committee (2015 - Present)
+Member, American College of Gastroenterology, Diversity, Equity and Inclusion Committee (2015 - Present)

 Member, American Gastroenterological Association (2013 - Present)